 Undescended testis or a family history of testicular cancer are risk factors for this cancer.
 Regular screening by examination of the testes is not recommended but if a man notices any change in the testis (a lump, firmness, tenderness) they should seek advice from a doctor.

 Not all lumps are a cancer.
 Other causes of swelling include a hydrocele (fluid around the testis), infections, and hernias.
 However, all swelling should be investigated by your doctor.

-For further information, go to Andrology Australia or see Dr Michael Gillman's men's health fact sheets.
+For further information, go to Healthy Male (formerly Andrology Australia) or see Dr Michael Gillman's men's health fact sheets.